• Skip to primary navigation

 14 Tips for Organizing Long-Term Files

 Well, there you have it.
-This post is to help you get inspired to rid yourself of tax papers as well as create a new easy-to-manage process for future use.
+This post will help you get inspired to rid yourself of tax papers and create a new, easy-to-manage process for future use.
 If you have specific questions about discarding your long-term tax records, contact a professional who knows your situation.

 How long to Keep tax return supporting paperwork - featured image